Gamlang Razi

 Gamlang Razi (ဂမ်လန်ရာဇီ) is possibly Southeast Asia's highest mountain, located in the northern Myanmar state of Kachin.
-It is in Khakaborazi National Park and part of the Himalayas.
+It is in Hkakaborazi National Park.
 The mountain lies on the border of Myanmar and Tibet, 15 km from the border tri-point with India.
 The 5881-m high Hkakabo Razi is located 6.6 km ENE from Gamlang Razi.
 It has year-round snow and glaciers.
 Mt.
 Gamlang Razi rock type is granite, according to the Department of Geological Survey of Myanmar.

 Climbing history

 Andy Tyson (1968–2015) led the first ascent in 2013.
 The team consisted of five American climbers as well as two Burmese climbers from the Technical Climbing Club of Myanmar (TCCM).
 The expedition was mainly sponsored by the Htoo Foundation.
 The path to the base camp passes through several rainforests and crosses a number of streams.
 In favorable weather, it typically takes about two weeks to reach the base camp.